 A. Use of Appropriate technologies: The paragraph 13 (a) of schedule I of Mahatma Gandhi NREGA has mandated use of labour intensive and cost-effective technologies and local materials in construction.
-Accordingly, the appropriate technologies for buildings under Mahatma Gandhi NREGS may be promoted, wherein, local building traditions/other appropriate technologies are used so that the use of cement, sand and steel in construction is substantially reduced, without compromising the durability of the structure.
+Accordingly, the appropriate technologies for buildings under Mahatma Gandhi NREGS may be promoted, wherein, local building traditions/ other appropriate technologies are used so that the use of cement, sand and steel in construction is substantially reduced, without compromising the durability of the structure.
 Suitable building materials may be selected for each building and produced at/near to the construction site under Mahatma Gandhi NREGS.
+Use of fly ash and its products should be promoted in the construction activities under Mahatma Gandhi NREGS as a sustainable and environment friendly measure.
 States may consider setting up of a Centre for Appropriate Technologies for design, technology and training for eco-friendly building technologies and preparation/ dissemination of IEC material to promote the same.

 - B. Gramin (Rural) Haats: Construction/upgradation of Rural Haats infrastructure would help rural artisans and farmers connect to the market.
 Rural Haats may be constructed at the existing place of marketing in the villages or blocks where weekly/daily Haats already exist.
 The land for the proposed rural Haats must be owned by the Gram Panchayat/ Government.
-The structure can be an open raised & covered platform with facilities like storage, drinking water, toilets, garbage pits, parking space etc. A model plan for the construction of new Haatis given in Samarthya Technical Manual.
-The Mahatma Gandhi NREGA officials may also co-ordinate with the State Rural Livelihoods Mission (Department of Agriculture Marketing) officials to identify possible locations and involvement of SHGs / producers' groups for development of the rural Haats. - C. Common Infrastructure for SHGs: Common work sheds for livelihood activities of self-help groups/ producer groups under DAY-NRLM can be taken up under NREGS.
+The structure can be an open raised & covered platform with facilities like storage, drinking water, toilets, garbage pits, parking space etc. A model plan for the construction of new Haat is given in Samarthya Technical Manual.
+The Mahatma Gandhi NREGA officials may also co-ordinate with the State Rural Livelihoods Mission & Department of Agriculture Marketing officials to identify possible locations and involvement of SHGs / producers' groups for development of the rural Haats. - C. Common Infrastructure for SHGs: Common work sheds for livelihood activities of self-help groups/ producer groups under DAY-NRLM can be taken up under NREGS.
 These could include creation of productive infrastructure for processing, storage, marketing and value addition (one-time expenditure), storage sheds for custom hiring centres / tool banks, sheds for milk collection centres and sheds/storage units for Tasar interventions.
-Only the fixed cost and not the recurring expenditure for infrastructure creation should be met with Mahatma Gandhi NREGS funds. - D. Storage Godowns: To augment the initiatives of Operation Green, which aims to promote Farmer Producers Organisations (FPOs) and agri-logistics to limit the price fluctuations of onions, potatoes and tomatoes, storage godowns can be constructed at the Block /Gram Panchayat level under Mahatma Gandhi NREGS.
+Only the fixed cost and not the recurring expenditure for infrastructure creation should be met with Mahatma Gandhi NREGS funds. - D. Storage Godowns: To augment the initiatives of Operation Green, which aims to promote Farmer Producers Organisations (FPOs) and agri-logistics to limit the price fluctuations of onion, potato and tomato, storage godowns can be constructed at the Block /Gram Panchayat level under Mahatma Gandhi NREGS.
 Suitable amendments have been made vide notification dated 11th November 2013.
 To enable the SHGs / producer groups / producers' enterprises under DAY-NRLM to run their business without facing any difficulty in storage, grading etc. storage godowns may be constructed under Mahatma Gandhi NREGS.